zaius/docs/content/quickstarts/building/python.md

 ```

 Once you save your changes, the app should automatically reload.
 If you
 refresh your page, our new city should be there!
-Hurray!
+Hurrah!

 There are [many more steps](https://app.wercker.com/#explore) to use for
 developing your app.
 Take a look around, and if you can't find the step you're